 (2) Troll as soon as possible after ice-out: Landlocked Atlantic salmon chase smelt at ice-out.
 Be ready to troll with live bait or smelt-imitating spoons or wet flies as soon as your target lake is ice free.

 (3) Troll early in the morning: The best time for trolling is during twilight hours from first light until the sun peaks over the horizon.
 That’s not to say that salmon won’t bite during the rest of the day.
-It’s just that they are most active and aggressive at the crack of dawn.
+It’s just that they are most active, aggressive, and hungry at the crack of dawn.

 (5) Troll around smelt-spawning tributaries: Smelts gather in great numbers around lake tributaries in early spring, waiting to start their spawning migration.
 Landlocked Atlantic salmon congregate in those areas to gorge themselves.
 Increase your catch rate during that short window of time by trolling in those prime areas.
 Inquire with local bait dealers about the timing of the smelt migrations.
 These folks are in the know because of their daily interactions with other anglers.